geopm/geopm/service/docs/source/reference.rst

 Reference Manual
 ================

-This reference manual contains the GEOPM manual pages and the signal and control descriptions.
+This reference manual features the GEOPM manual pages along with detailed descriptions of signals and controls.

 GEOPM Manual Pages